Sign In Register

 Healthcare Facilities63

-Richmond has an average annual temperature of 55°F (13°C).
+Richmond experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 30°F in January while summers reach 79°F in July.
-Annual precipitation is 40.6 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 40.6 inches.
+The area receives 12.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,029 feet.

 Temperature